willkessler/jupytergraffiti/README.md

 import jupytergraffiti
 ```

-If everything works, you should see the following message displayed in your Jupyter menu bar for 5 seconds, before fading out:
+If everything works, you will see a button labelled "Activate Graffiti" in your menu bar.

 ![graffiti_loaded](./images/graffiti_loaded.png)